scopatz/physor2012/presentation/scopatz_physor2012_pres.rst

 Results Summary
 =======================================
-* Some species with high error and low tau have absorption-to-scattering ratios.
+* Some species with high error and low tau have high absorption-to-scattering ratios.
   For example, U235 has an R which is over 94.
 In such cases, scattering is a rare event where high error does not adversely affect criticality calculations in downstream applications.

 Results Summary
 =======================================
-* Some species with high error and low tau have absorption-to-scattering ratios.
+* Some species with high error and low tau have high absorption-to-scattering ratios.
   For example, U235 has an R which is over 94.
 In such cases, scattering is a rare event where high error does not adversely affect criticality calculations in downstream applications.